 - Don’t Toy with Me, Miss Nagatoro Episode 5: Chapters Volume 4: Bonus 9, Volume 2: Bonus 4, 16, 20, 21

-All in all, it’s predicted that the anime’s second half will adapt the Culture Festival story arc, which runs from Chapter 38 to 46.
-The first season’s finale, Don’t Toy with Me, Miss Nagatoro Episode 12, will find a stopping point by ending with Volume 7: Chapter 51.
+All in all, as predicted the anime’s second half adapted the Culture Festival story arc, which runs from Chapter 38 to 46.
+That meant the first season’s finale, Don’t Toy with Me, Miss Nagatoro Episode 12, found a stopping point corresponding to Volume 6: Chapter 46.

-It’s the best stopping point since the story arc in Chapters 48 to 50 provides a follow-up to the festival that culminates in Nagatoro and Senpai’s first official date at a zoo.
+This stopping point is actually kind of odd since the story arc in Chapters 48 to 50 provides a follow-up to the festival that culminates in Nagatoro and Senpai’s first official date at a zoo.
+I say “odd” since ending on that note would provide a greater sense of plot resolution to the first season in addition to the cheek kiss.
+Perhaps Don’t Toy with Me, Miss Nagatoro “Episode 13” could be an OVA episode that animates this first date?

-As previously mentioned, there currently aren’t enough unadapted chapters for making Don’t Toy with Me, Miss Nagatoro Season 2, but since the creator releases roughly 26 chapters per year, that won’t be a problem anymore by mid-2022.
+As previously mentioned, there currently aren’t enough unadapted chapters for making Don’t Toy with Me, Miss Nagatoro Season 2, but since the creator releases roughly 26 chapters per year, that won’t be a problem anymore by the first half of 2022.

 For those wanting to read ahead of the anime, English-only manga readers can buy Volume 7 now.
 But you should also check out the skipped chapters.